 "While I am not an essential worker, my job is not the kind of job you can do working from home, and it requires me to be at the office.
 I am a single mother with full-custody, and no family in the area.
 I already spent my savings from shelter-in-place.
 I am nervous that I will have to resign or lose my job because of my daughter's homeschool situation.
 If that happens, I will be evicted.
 I need help so that I can actually pay the bills.
 I also want my child to be safe and am unsure if [school district] is capable of keeping our children (and teachers) safe and healthy."

 "My child's school and child center is closed down.
 But at the moment I am working from home and she is home with me.
 But I don't want to lose my subsidy."
-When asked to describe why they chose their preferred child care setting, several themes emerged.
-Many parents mentioned trusting people they already know to follow cleaning, safety, and social distancing protocols, whether it's a child care provider or family, friend, or neighbor.

 LICENSED CHILD CARE CENTER